 Finally, one more thing to note — in my book, “Get your shit together” is not an admonition.

 I admit, sometimes I find myself muttering those four little words under my breath in a somewhat, shall we say, exasperated fashion.
 You probably do too.
 For me it’s usually at people who show up late and offer completely transparent excuses; at friends who complain about the exceedingly predictable consequences of their terrible life choices; or at fellow passengers who think I guess I’ll just sit wherever is a viable strategy for ticketed airline travel.

 My book acknowledges that most of us are those people — if not always, then at least once in a while.
 I mean, you should have seen me trying to file my taxes last year.
 It was like the blind leading the blind leading a drunk toddler.
 Mistakes were made.

 But ultimately, I have my shit together about 95 percent of the time (my comprehension of federal tax code notwithstanding), and you can too.
 Before now, you may have been too busy getting in your own way, but I assure you, the potential and the tools are there.
 I’ll show you where it is and how to use them.

 When we’re finished, you’ll have your shit together — and then maybe you can write a book about how to file your motherfucking taxes like a goddamn adult, and I’ll be first in line to buy it.

 Fantastic.
 Let’s do this shit!

-In case you hadn’t guessed by now, this has been an excerpt from the introduction of my new book, Get Your Shit Together, which publishes in two weeks.
-TWO WEEKS!
-AHHHHHH!!!
-If you liked what you read and are committed to getting your shit together in 2017, I sure would appreciate you pre-ordering a copy from one of these fine retailers:
+In case you hadn’t guessed by now, this has been an excerpt from the introduction of Get Your Shit Together!
+If you liked what you read and are committed to getting your shit together in 2021, you can order a copy from one of these fine retailers: